Damien Perrinelle: New York Red Bulls

 On 28 July 2014 Perrinelle joined New York Red Bulls after a successful second trial with the club.
 On 26 August 2014 Perrinelle made his debut for New York starting in a 2–0 victory over C.D.
 FAS in the 2014–15 CONCACAF Champions League.
 Perinelle made his MLS debut on 4 October 2014 against the Houston Dynamo coming on as an injury sub for Ibrahim Sekagya in the 88th minute in a 1–0 victory for New York.

 Perinelle began the 2015 season as a starter for New York and on 22 March 2015 helped the club to a 2–0 victory in the home opener over rival D.C.
 United at Red Bull Arena.
 The following week Perinelle was selected to the MLS Team of the Week for his performance in a 2–1 victory over Columbus Crew.
 On 11 April 2015 Perinelle scored his first goal for New York in a 2–2 draw against D.C.
 United, a match in which the team was trailing by two goals.
 On 20 September 2015 Perrinelle scored his second goal of the season for New York with a looping header to help the club to a 2–0 victory over Portland Timbers.
 Perrinelle was named to the MLS Team of the Week for his performance in New York's 2–1 victory over Chicago Fire on 25 October 2015, which helped Red Bulls clinch the 2015 MLS Supporters' Shield.
 In their following match in the Conference Semifinals of the MLS Cup Playoffs, Perinelle suffered a torn ACL, sidelining him for an estimated 5–7 months.

 On 26 June 2016, Perrinelle was loaned to New York Red Bulls II to play minutes with the Red Bulls' reserve side before returning to the first team.
 Later that day, he played 35 minutes in a 4–0 victory against the Wilmington Hammerheads.
 It was his first action in a competitive match since November 2015.

 Back to France, and Monaco

 In 2018, he came back to France and played for Le Touquet for two months.
 He joined Racing Colombes in January 2019.

 From 2019 to 2020, he was a radio consultant on RMC, he participated in the programme After Foot.

-In 2020, he joined AS Monaco as a supervisor.
+In 2020, he joined Monaco as a supervisor.
 In June 2022, he was appointed reserve team coach for the 2022–2023 season.

+Coaching career

+On 14 June 2026, Perrinelle was hired as a head coach by Ligue 2 club Red Star.